elatella/generic-delivery-pipeline-gui/concept.md

 This is the overview page of a pipeline run.
 Only the elements a user is entitled to are shown.

-The main element is a list showing all pipelines.
-The elements of the list can be a pipeline itself or a pipeline group.
+The main element is a list showing all pipeline run's.

 * List of (all) runs
 * Groupings